-Solar panelsBurning questions
+Solar PV panelsBurning questions

 How many hours a day do solar panels work?